stepjam/PyRep/README.md

 __Announcement!__
 PyRep has undergone a __MAJOR__ update, and is now compatible with the most recent version of CoppeliaSim.
 Most importantly, it now has Mac and Windows support!
+Note: Support for mobile bases has temporality been removed as part of the update.

 - [Install](#install)